Buy this book! | View Cart | Check Out

 7. Shot Out in Jersey: NASL 1979—The Beginning of the End

-David Wangerin (1962-2012) was born in Chicago, grew up in Wisconsin, and moved to the United Kingdom in 1987.
-He is the author of Soccer in a Football World: The Story of America's Forgotten Game (Temple) and for more than twenty years had contributed to the British soccer magazine When Saturday Comes.
-He lived in central Scotland, where he developed an affection for Raith Rovers.
+David Wangerin (1962-2012) the author of Soccer in a Football World: The Story of America's Forgotten Game (Temple), contributed to the British soccer magazine When Saturday Comes for more than two decades and had an affection for Raith Rovers.